nopSolutions/nopCommerce-Docs/developer/tutorials/scheduled-tasks.md

 ## Troubleshooting

-- Make sure your store has a URL.
+- Make sure your store has a valid URL.
 - Restart the application after adding new schedule task.